jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 ## Stagehand: Half Right

-Stagehand, the browser automation framework from Browserbase, is half right.[^5]
+Stagehand, the browser automation framework from Browserbase, is kind of right.[^8]

 Stagehand's `act("click on the stagehand repo")` correctly implements judgment via a neural network in some sense.
 Which element on any dynamically chosen page corresponds to the "stagehand repo" cannot be represented in traditional software.
 There are too many permutations of page layout.
 The fuzziness of these boundaries is best approached by neural networks in massively multidimensional space minimizing some loss function against many examples.

-In another sense however, Stagehand's architecture is misguided.
-We probably know ahead of time what webpage we're attempting a click against (GitHub perhaps?).
-More importantly, Stagehand produces no semantically transparent and executable artifact.
+In another sense however, Stagehand's architecture is limited.
+We may know ahead of time which webpage we are attempting a click against and it may change infrequently, requiring only a one-time (or few-time) judgement.
+Yet, Stagehand produces no executable artifact by design.
 Instead, the LLM returns a selector, which gets cached opaquely outside version control.
 On cache miss, the LLM re-engages at runtime to re-interpret the instruction.

-A better architecture might still allow the LLM to make a judgment and return a selector, but position this judgment squarely at buildtime.
+A better architecture might still allow the LLM to make a judgment and return a selector, but afford positioning this judgment squarely at buildtime.
 The selector gets emitted as code into a Playwright script.
-The script is committed to version control, reviewed, deployed.
+The script is committed to version control, reviewed, and deployed.
 On failure — because the site changed and the selector broke — the _development process_ re-engages.
 An AI agent rewrites the script.

 Same judgment, different artifact.
-The selector should be durable build output, not ephemeral runtime state.[^6]
+The selector becomes a semantically transparent piece of the underlying software system, not ephemeral runtime state.[^9]

 ## A Better Architecture

-Neural nets may remain at runtime when tackling judgments.
+Neural nets may remain at runtime when tackling judgments that can only be made dynamically at runtime.
 Every other LLM agent belongs at buildtime accelerating the production of executable software.

 ```py
 # Orchestrator: traditional software